contentful/apps/examples/default-values-backend/README.md

 This demo requires an up to date version of node.js and yarn.

-In addition you will need a way to make the running app accessible over http, so that it can receive events from contentful.
+In addition you will need a way to make the running app accessible over http, so that it can receive events from Contentful.
 If you want to run the App locally, we suggest using [ngrok](https://ngrok.com/) for this.
 It is a free tool that allows you to easily create a url that allows access to applications served from localhost.